CAPTAINS COURAGEOUS (MGM 1937) Warner Home Video

-As is the case with far too many child stars, Bartholomew was never again to scale such dizzying heights in popularity.
-The Town Went Wild, a 1944 B-comedy marked a seven year hiatus for the actor, bookended by Bartholomew’s disastrous attempt to break into live theater and a near-fatal car accident that almost paralyzed him.
+As is the case with far too many child stars, never again was Bartholomew to scale such dizzying heights in popularity.
+The Town Went Wild, a 1944 B-comedy marked a seven-year hiatus for the actor, bookended by Bartholomew’s disastrous attempt to break into live theater and a near-fatal car accident that almost paralyzed him.
 He wed the first of three wives, Maely Daniele, in 1946 and spent the rest of the forties waffling in undistinguished movie cameos; forming a brief nightclub act with Maely, moderately successful in Australia.
 By 1949, Bartholomew had reinvented himself as a fledgling television performer and host; later, showing remarkable clairvoyance by producing such popular entertainments as The Andy Griffith Show, and the soap operas, As The World Turns, The Edge of Night and Search for Tomorrow for Benton & Bowles; a New York advertising agency he would eventually be made Vice President of in 1964.

 Captains Courageous would be nothing at all without Bartholomew’s extraordinary performance as Harvey Cheyne.
 But the production also carefully surrounds Bartholomew with an impressive roll call of Metro’s finest thespians, beginning with Spencer Tracy.
 Tracy never considered Manuel Fidello among his finest performances – despite the fact it won him his first of two back-to-back Best Actor Academy Awards; perhaps, impacted by Joan Crawford’s rather glib assessment as she passed the makeup department while Tracy was having his hair tightly curled, muttering, “Good God, it’s Harpo Marx!”
-I’ll admit, for a whole of fifteen seconds after Tracy’s Portuguese fisherman first appears on the screen his affected accent – more Yiddish than Portuguese, and sporting unnaturally twirled ringlets – left me momentarily befuddled.
-But then Tracy kicks in with some of his most understated and earnest acting; his soothing, but well-founded counseling taking on a quaintly brusque appeal; the ballast in Harvey’s burgeoning admiration for Manuel affecting anyone young enough to have fallen in love with an elderly mentor, or, old enough to recall a special someone who brought out the clarity and perspective from their youthful angst and confusions during that critical juncture we all face in our early personal transitions from child to adult.
+I will admit, for a whole fifteen seconds after Tracy’s Portuguese fisherman first appears on the screen his affected accent – more Yiddish than Portuguese, and sporting unnaturally twirled ringlets left me momentarily befuddled.
+But then Tracy kicks in with some of his most understated and earnest acting; his soothing, but well-founded counseling taking on a quaintly brusque appeal; the ballast in Harvey’s burgeoning admiration for Manuel affecting anyone young enough to have fallen in love with an elderly mentor, or, old enough to recall a special someone who brought out clarity and perspective from their youthful angst and confusion during that critical juncture we all face in our early transition from child to adult.

 Captains Courageous hits the audience on an emotional gut level.
 Manuel’s hellish demise, dragged to the bottom of the ocean by collapsed rigging during a powerful storm at sea, even as Harvey desperately tries to keep his best friend’s head afloat; Bartholomew’s wounded, frayed and tearful disbelief, and later, his angelic solemnity in prayer inside a chapel, reunited with his father, who has only just begun to comprehend what their friendship meant to the boy, are indelibly etched vignettes, as truthful and emotionally satisfying as anything ever achieved at the movies.
 After Tracy won his Oscar, he was circumspect about the honor, “Well, I got away with it.
 Want to know why? …because of Freddie.
 Because of that kid’s performance; because he sold it ninety-eight percent.
 The kid had to believe in Manuel, or Manuel wasn’t worth a quarter.
 The way he would look at me, believe every word I said, made me believe in it myself.
 I've never said this before, and I’ll never say it again.
 Freddie Bartholomew’s acting is so fine and so simple and so true that it’s way over people’s heads.
 It’ll only be by thinking back two or three years from now that they'll realize how great it was.”